jay-johnson/network-pipeline/README.rst

 This repository automates dataset creation for training models by capturing network traffic on layers 2, 3 and 4 of the `OSI model`_.
 I hope to have functional, deployable, pre-trained models for django and flask soon...

-Stay tuned and **please reach out if you are interested in helping everyone protect our mission-critical and personal infrastructure**.
+Stay tuned and please reach out if you are interested in helping.

 .. _Internet Chemotherapy: https://0x00sec.org/t/internet-chemotherapy/4664
 .. _Nerfball approach: https://github.com/jay-johnson/nerfball